sguox002/leetcode/leetcode-all.md

 - keep invariant condition when shrinking the range.
 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.
+<<-154	Find Minimum in Rotated Sorted Array II    		41.8%	Hard	->>
+<<-153	Find Minimum in Rotated Sorted Array    		45.6%	Medium	->>

+<<-162	Find Peak Element    		43.6%	Medium
+peak greater than its left and right neighbor.
+- O(N)
+- binary search: compare with right, if larger goes to left, else goes to right.
+->>

 <<-240	Search a 2D Matrix II    		43.6%	Medium
 rows and columns are sorted. search for target.